portworx/pxdocs-tooling/README.md

 ## docs

-The Hugo theme has various components that are documented as follows:
+The hugo theme has various components that are documented as follows:

  * [material design](docs/material-design.md)
  * [syntax highlighting](docs/syntax-highlighting.md)